adamluckydo/ontology/3_Buddhism/Buddhism.md

 There's a quote from him that goes:

 "Monks, suppose there was a man whose life span was 100 years, who would live to 100.
 Someone would say to him, ‘Look here, fellow.
 They will stab you at dawn with 100 spears, at noon with 100 spears, & again at evening with 100 spears.
-You, thus stabbed day after day with 300 spears, will have a lifespan of 100 years, will live to be 100, and at the end of 100 years you will realize the four noble truths that you have never realized before.’
+You, thus stabbed day after day with 300 spears, will have a lifespan of 100 years, will live to be 100, and at the end of 100 years you will realize the Four Noble Truths that you have never realized before.’

-"Monks, a person who desired his own true benefit would do well to take up [the offer]... if this were to occur, I tell you that the realization of the four noble truths would not be accompanied by pain & distress.
-Instead, I tell you, the realization of the four noble truths would be accompanied by pleasure & happiness."
+"Monks, a person who desired his own true benefit would do well to take up [the offer]... if this were to occur, I tell you that the realization of the Four Noble Truths would not be accompanied by pain & distress.
+Instead, I tell you, the realization of the Four Noble Truths would be accompanied by pleasure & happiness."
 (SN 56:35)

 Damn.
 What is this awakening then, and how is it _that_ good?